-- Office of Institutional Research - Office of the Vice President of Business Affairs, - Department of Physical Plant Operations - Department of Environmental Health and Safety, - University Planning, Design and Construction. - Office of the Vice President for Finance Budget - Office of Study Abroad and International Travel - Contract Administration & Procurement Services - Parking Administration - Office of the Controller
+- Office of Institutional Research - Office of the Vice President of Business Affairs, - Department of Physical Plant Operations - Department of Environmental Health and Safety, - University Planning, Design and Construction. - Office of Study Abroad and International Travel - Contract Administration & Procurement Services

 Faculty and graduate students in the Department of Urban & Public Affairs took a lead role in developing the commuter survey and analyzing the data.
-Data was gathered primarily throughout the fall of 2013.
-Strategies for gathering the necessary data had been developed four years prior for UofL's baseline emissions inventory.
+Data was gathered September 15th to October 15th of 2015.
+Strategies for gathering the necessary data had been developed five years prior for UofL's baseline emissions inventory.

-GHG emissions are typically broken down into three categories and defined as scope 1 (on-campus sources), scope 2 (off-campus sources), and scope 3 (indirect sources).
+GHG emissions are typically broken down into three categories and defined as scope 1 (oncampus sources), scope 2 (off-campus sources), and scope 3 (indirect sources).
 All three categories are included in this report.